U.S. GAO Analyzes Risks and Safeguards in Generative AI Development and Deployment

 In News

 The U.S. Government Accountability Office (GAO) recently released a report examining the fast-evolving commercial sector of generative artificial intelligence (AI).
-The report highlights common practices used by developers to ensure responsible deployment, alongside key challenges that compromise model reliability and security.
+The report highlights practices used by developers to ensure responsible deployment, alongside key challenges that compromise model reliability and security.

 1. Benchmark Testing: Developers rely on standardized benchmark tests to assess model accuracy and reliability across various domains.
 These tests evaluate model performance in areas like general reasoning, mathematical problem-solving, and coding capabilities, providing a quantitative foundation for further improvement.